project-trans/MtF-wiki/README-EN.md

 MtF (Male-to-Female) or transgender female refers to a person who was assigned male at birth but is a woman.

-MtF.wiki is dedicated to evolving into a free, open, and constantly updated platform for the integration of transgender knowledge, offering insights into various medical information and everyday living guidelines important to transgender individuals and their experiences.
+MtF.wiki is committed to evolving into a free, open, and constantly updated platform for the integration of transgender knowledge, offering insights into various medical information and everyday living guidelines important to transgender individuals and their experiences.

 The MtF.wiki is currently in its early stages of development.
 Various resources may have not been included, and there may even be some errors.
 All enthusiastic contributors are welcome to join us and commit to the MtF.wiki project.